Synthetixio/SIPs/SIPS/sip-circuit-breaker.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->
 Phase one of circuit breakers for Synthetix exchange.
 Sythetix uses a mix of decentralised oracle feeds from Chainlink and oracle feeds from different sources for the synthetix exchange.
-In order to protect the integrity of the system large abnormal price shifts in price updates of a synth would trigger a circuit breaker so that the synth becomes suspended from exchanging until investigated.
+In order to protect the integrity of the system, large abnormal price shifts in price updates of a synth would trigger a circuit breaker so that the synth becomes suspended from exchanging and transferring until it is investigated.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->